roopeshsn/freshcomm/README.md

 ## Current State

 As of now, Freshbey is built using MERN stack.
-Additionally, React Bootstrap is used for styling and React Redux is used for state management.
+Additionally, [React Bootstrap](https://react-bootstrap.github.io/) along with [Bootswatch Zephyr](https://bootswatch.com/zephyr/) theme is used for styling and [React Redux](https://react-redux.js.org/) is used for state management.

 ## Getting Started